alex-808/write-ups/Ur.io.md

 right.
 I know this because with every new project I understand it a little better and in particular understand what it is good at and what it is not.
 React is presented as "A JavaScript library for building user interfaces" and this is what it does best.
-JSX, components, state, lifecycle all good stuff in my very humble opinion.
+JSX, components, state, lifecycle are all good stuff in my humble opinion.
 Especially when you are building a medium to large complex app with a large amount of reuseable components.